 With over 30 years’ experience with Honda of Canada Manufacturing, Ali Woodley has risen up the ranks to one of the most coveted positions in the company.
 Woodley began her journey in 1986 in the paint department and has since assumed many leadership roles.

 That’s a broad swath of experience.
-These five women represent the very heart of W&A: Women who have worked hard and achieved leadership status, thus making it easier for the women who follow them.
+These four women represent the very heart of W&A: Women who have worked hard and achieved leadership status, thus making it easier for the women who follow them.
 Their stories and wisdom make W&A 2018 an event you can’t afford to miss.

 These wonderful women and others will expound upon some of the most urgent topics facing women in the automotive industry today.